 - A maximum of 6 semester units is allowed for coursework in typing/keyboarding.

-- Postbaccalaureate students seeking an additional undergraduate degree must complete the following requirements: (a) A minimum of 30 units in residence at California State University, Fresno since completion of the most recent degree, including 24 upper-division units. ( b) At least 12 units in the major in residence at this university since the last baccalaureate degree.
-(Departments may set higher requirements.) (c) All state and university requirements for that degree, including English 1, General Education, United States Constitution and California state and local government, American history, and the upper-division writing skills requirement.
-(These requirements may be met by courses taken in the students' undergraduate programs.) (d) All units required in the major.
+- If eligible, postbaccalaureate students seeking an additional undergraduate degree must complete the following requirements: (a) a minimum of 30 units in residence at California State University, Fresno since completion of the most recent degree, including 24 upper-division units; (b) at least 12 units in the major in residence at this university since the last baccalaureate degree.
+(Departments may set higher requirements.); (c) all units required in the major.
 No credit may be applied from courses taken for an earlier degree.
 If required major courses were previously taken, the student must substitute, with the approval of the department, additional major courses.
-Graduate -level courses (200 series) may not be applied toward the requirements for a second baccalaureate degree or additional undergraduate major. (e) Completion of 40 upper-division units taken since the most recent degree was granted. (f) Filing of an undergraduate degree application and payment of graduation fee.
-(Search Graduation.)
+Graduate-level courses (200 series) may not be applied toward the requirements for a second baccalaureate degree or additional undergraduate major; (f) filing of an undergraduate degree application and payment of graduation fee.
+(See Graduation.)

 - Postbaccalaureate students may not earn a minor or a second minor.

-Upper-division and/or graduate-level units earned at Fresno State in the semester or summer session in which the bachelor's degree is granted are automatically listed on the student's permanent record as postbaccalaureate credit as long as
+Upper-division and/or graduate-level units earned at Fresno State in the semester or summer session in which the bachelor’s degree is granted will be notated on the student’s permanent record as postbaccalaureate credit as long as

 - the courses are not needed for the bachelor's degree.